raaowx/wotd/README.md

 As the `robots` file shows, crawling the DLE is allowed with the certain conditions.

+## Download binary

+Refer to [releases](https://github.com/raaowx/wotd/releases) to find the last version.

 ## Build binary

 For building a stand-alone binary we will use the Node tool [PKG](https://github.com/zeit/pkg).
 I'll asume that you already have NodeJS and PKG in your system.

 ### Steps

-1. Clone repository: `git clone https://gitlab.com/raaowx/wotd && cd wotd`
+1. Clone repository: `git clone https://github.com/raaowx/wotd && cd wotd`
 2. Install dependencies: `npm install`
 3. Build the binary: `pkg .`